Version-LAA/pcapalyzer-v1_0/README.md

 # pcapalyzer

-PCAPalyzer is a simple packet capture review script designed to take a user supplied pcap file and provide a basic summary of the file provided using the Pyshark library.
-Great for a quick glimpse of small - medium size packet capture files.
-Also great for analyst just starting out that can give them a quick summary of a packet capture file.
+PCAPalyzer is a simple packet capture review tool designed to take a user supplied pcap file and provide a basic summary of the PCAP.
+Using the Pyshark library as it's foundation, PCAPalyzer is great for a quick glimpse of small - medium size packet capture files.

 # Installation/Running